nanolith/reading_list/README.md

 * *A Good Man Is Hard to Find* by Flannery O'Connor (*)
 * *The Gormenghast Trilogy (3 volumes)* by Mervyn Peake
 * *V* by Thomas Pynchon (*)
+* *Tales of Mystery and Imagination* by Edogawa Rampo

 Follow-Ups
 ----------